tarantool/doc/doc/reference/reference_lua/fio.rst

     calling the ``:close()`` method, or it will be closed automatically when it has no references, and the garbage collector deletes it.

-    Keep in mind, that the number of file descriptors is limited, and they can become exhausted earlier than the garbage collector will be triggered to collect not used descriptors.
+    Keep in mind that the number of file descriptors is limited, and they can become exhausted earlier than the garbage collector will be triggered to collect not used descriptors.
 It is always good practice to close them manually as soon as possible.